brisa-build/brisa/docs/building-your-application/configuring/idle-timeout.md

 > [!NOTE]
 >
-> This `idleTimeout` is working in Bun and Node.js runtimes.
+> This `idleTimeout` is working in Bun, Deno and Node.js runtimes.